123dhananjaya/CODTECH-TASK-1/README.md

 j=imax​ ( d ij​ s i+s j​  )
 Where:𝑠 𝑖s i = average distance between points in cluster 𝑖i.𝑑𝑖𝑗d ij = distance between the centroids of clusters 𝑖i and 𝑗j.

+Explanation of Code
+Dataset Preparation:

+The dataset is a set of 2D data points that are converted into DoublePoint objects (used for clustering).
+K-Means Clustering:

+The code initializes a KMeansPlusPlusClusterer with 3 clusters (k=3) and applies it to the dataset.
+It then prints the points in each of the resulting clusters.
+Silhouette Score Calculation:

+The silhouette score for each data point is calculated by computing the mean distance to other points in the same cluster and the nearest cluster.
+The overall silhouette score for the clustering is the average of all individual silhouette scores.
+Conclusion
+This code demonstrates K-Means clustering with silhouette score evaluation.
+You can similarly implement Hierarchical Clustering or DBSCAN by using appropriate libraries or algorithms.
+These techniques help identify natural patterns in data and evaluate the effectiveness of clustering using metrics like silhouette score and Davies-Bouldin index.